kiba/Writings/for_science/chp27_epilogue.md

 "If we could stop a war..."

 "This unit advises that you tread carefully on the decision to re-enter Colonial space.
 There is no telling how much resources, times, or lives will be spent on the endeavor to reconnect with Colonial civilization.
-Much of unique Colonial technologies has already been absorbed by Sidonia and Remnant."
+Much of any unique Colonial technologies has already been absorbed by Sidonia and Remnant."

 "I understand, but we're talking about twelves planets and billion of human beings, and more Cylons.
-That's some serious industrial strength."
+That's some serious economic might that could be used to improve the lives of everyone."

 "Sidonia is very small population-wise compared to Remnant, let alone Earth proper.
 Inviting a new power will change the balance of power."